Know the Risks of Eye Disease

 Dry AMD accounts for 90% of all cases of age-related macular degeneration.
 The cells in and around the macula begin to die, causing blind spots in the central vision or loss of central vision entirely.
 Dry AMD can either come on suddenly or rather slowly, making eye exams all the more important for early detection.

-Symptoms & Prevention
+Symptoms & Prevention for AMD

 Diabetic Eye Diseases